Updated for 2020!

 Minimum required gear

-For the common GoPro cameras (Hero 3 and Hero 4) you need 4 items:
+For older GoPro cameras (pre GoPro Hero 5) and most other action cameras you just need 4 items:

-Microphone – Olympus ME-51S Stereo Microphone – This microphone has awesome range but must be 100% protected against any air movement with a wind sock (aka dead cat).
+Microphone – Olympus ME-51S Stereo Microphone – This microphone has awesome range.
 The high range of this mic means that it won’t blow out if you put it near the back of the car to improve the sound of the recorded exhaust.
-You must use a quality wind sock or wind muff.
+However, it must be 100% protected against any air movement with a wind sock (aka dead cat).
+See below for a recommend solution.

 Tip: Amazon periodically changes the default seller for this mic.
 Sometimes they select a seller located in Japan.
 If that happens check the other sellers on Amazon and you can almost always find one for the same price that ships from the US.
 I recently replaced a lost version of this mic doing that I got the mic for the same price but delivered in two days.